 Walk up those stairs and take a left to get out the other side.

-Shortly after the building, you’ll have some man-made walking platform to guild you.
+Shortly after the building, you’ll have a man-made walking platform to guide you.

-Trail start to open up as you get closer to Canso Bomber Crash Site.
+Trail start to open up as you get closer to the Canso Bomber Crash Site.
 This is probably the only spot you can get some constant sunlight without tree coverage.
-And yes I can no longer keep that long sleeve on me…..
+And yes, I can no longer keep that long sleeve on me…..

-Somewhere along the way when trail starts to become steep and full of roots, before you know it, the remain of the plane is on your left.
-People have been painting graffiti over time but you can still see the shape of this World War II machine.
+Somewhere along the way, when the trail starts to become steep and full of roots, before you know it, the remains of the plane are on your left.
+People have been painting graffiti over time, but you can still see the shape of this World War II machine.

 There’s a trail to walk down to the tail of the plane.

-Parts of the plane scattered around the area.
+Parts of the plane were scattered around the area.